About Cinnamon Roll Wrapped Sausages

 Recently, I’ve been on a kick with Johnsonville Sausage.
 I was first drawn to the brand because of its commitment to making the best sausage in America, only using choice cuts of pork, perfectly blended with bold flavors and spices.
 And I continue purchasing their products because their promise is true: these sausages are high-quality, versatile, and of course, delicious!

 Lately, I’ve been trying different varieties and concocting new breakfast dishes to make our mornings easier.
 Aside from being yummy, I love this stuff because it’s full of protein and easy to prepare.
-My husband is a huge fan of one recipe in particular, which I simply like to call Cinnamon Roll Wrapped Sausages.
+My an old friend of mine is a huge fan of one recipe in particular, which I simply like to call Cinnamon Roll Wrapped Sausages.

 It’s a mouthwatering combination of sweet and savory, and it’s totally tasty!